tonifaura/EDEM_MDA2324/Profesores/Kafka/src/main/python/exercise5/README.md

 ## Run Kafka in your computer with Docker
-Simple scenario: 1 zookeeper + 1 Kafka broker.
+Simple scenario: 1 zookeeper + 1 Kafka broker + 1 Ksql server + 1 Ksql CLI.

 Start the ZooKeeper and Kafka container.